OpenSILEX/opensilexClientR/README.md

 You can also download a tar.gz archive of "[1.0.0](https://github.com/OpenSILEX/opensilexClientR/tree/1.0.0)" version and install it with _install_packages()_.

+Do not forget to remove old versions of the dependencies to allow the installation of the library.

 This package use [Semantic Versioning Specification](https://semver.org/) for versioning tags.

 # Usage